mozilla/www.ccadb.org/rootstores/how.md

 ## Membership Application ##

-To begin the process, submit your application by sending email to certificates@mozilla.org.
+To begin the process, submit your application by sending email to [CCADB Membership](mailto: membership@ccadb.org).
 Here are the points you should address in your
 application:

 * Written confirmation that you produce a software product that includes